 Economic Opportunities for Manufacturing

-Despite these hurdles, reshoring could introduce opportunities for manufacturers, such as reduced reliance on international suppliers, faster turnaround times and improved production flexibility.
-Companies that invest in domestic production may gain greater resilience against global supply chain disruptions, reducing their exposure to unexpected international trade disputes and geopolitical risks.
-While upfront costs may be higher, long-term savings supply chain efficiencies can outweigh the short-term expenses.
+Despite these hurdles, reshoring continues to present opportunities for manufacturers, including reduced reliance on international suppliers, faster turnaround times and improved production flexibility.
+While 2024 saw 244,000 jobs reshored or created through foreign direct investment, 2025 has presented mixed results.
+Companies investing in domestic production may gain greater resilience against global supply chain disruptions and geopolitical risks.
+While upfront costs remain high, long-term supply chain efficiencies and risk mitigation may outweigh short-term expenses.

 Recent technological advancements in AI, automation and robotics, as well as lower domestic energy costs, add to the appeal of reshoring.
 Manufacturers are increasingly embracing innovation to streamline operations, lower costs and elevate product quality and throughput.
 Investments in these technologies are expected to continue accelerating in 2025 as companies work to stay competitive.